area9innovation/fast/mini/readme.md

 ## Plan

-1. Have Forth for the AST, so we can build any expression
+1. Add gringo command, so we can send in any syntax
 2. Compile this to JS

 ## Backends